My Android App List

 To change your apps to do a lot of things you wanted without changing the apps themselves.
 Mostly root-only.

-To install, backup, restore, and wipe device.
+To install, backup, restore, and wipe the device.
 (Definitely root-only)

 Messaging and Phone

 Using this is nicer than the stock Android app.
-It can change background too.
+It can change its background too.

 Between all the messaging app available, Whatsapp is still my choice.
-Other than the fact that most of my friends are also there, my cellphone provider always update the subscription by itself.
+Other than the fact that most of my friends are also there, my cellphone provider always updates the subscription by itself (update: no more subscription).
 Because I don’t need things like stickers or games, Line or KakaoTalk are not good options.
-Whatsapp is also have the smallest size.
+Whatsapp also has the smallest size + encrypted.
 Whatsapp!

 My favourites for messaging apps around 1-2 years ago.
 Now it’s a little bit messy and I don’t like it that much anymore.
 Can connect to MSN, Yahoo!messenger and more.